Cantera/cantera/doc/sphinx/faq.rst

     <https://sourceforge.net/projects/cantera/files/cantera/>`_ and follow the
     instructions in the :ref:`sec-compiling`.

+**How do I install Cantera on Mac OS X?**

+    Cantera can be installed using Homebrew.
+See :ref:`Mac OS X Installation
+    <sec-install-osx>` for details.

 **What do I do if compiling Cantera fails?**

     - Examine the output of the ``scons build`` command, especially anything